 What do we mean by "sensory-friendly"?

-Autistic people think, feel and interact with people and environments in different ways to those who don’t have autism.
+Autistic people think, feel and interact with people and environments in different ways than those who don’t have autism.
 This means that everyday life can present huge challenges for autistic people.
 They may find sensory things like smells, sounds, lighting and crowds overwhelming.

 Fortunately, more people and organisations are creating ‘sensory-friendly’ and ‘autism-friendly’ spaces that are adjusted to attune to the needs of people on the autism spectrum.
 Public spaces, artistic spaces, even shops and supermarkets are making changes to help autistic people get the most out of their environment and enjoy participating in the community as much as everybody else.
 This may involve changes to lighting and reducing background noise.